Poor connectivity can affect the quality and speed of:

 - If using a WiFi connection, consider sitting close to your broadband router if possible.

-- Do not have the VPN active during online sessions or when recording screencasts / uploading to Stream, as this slows the internet down dramatically and can disrupt live sessions.
+- Do not have the VPN active during online sessions or when recording screencasts / uploading to Yuja, as this slows the internet down dramatically and can disrupt live sessions.

 - Only upload or download one file at a time.